AmitMishra9650/ci-cd-docker-jenkins-deployment/README.md

-#  CI/CD Pipeline with Docker & Jenkins on AWS EC2
+#  CI/CD Pipeline Using Jenkins Deploy in Docker container on AWS EC2

 This project demonstrates a complete CI/CD pipeline using Jenkins, Docker, GitHub, and AWS EC2.
 Whenever code is pushed to GitHub, Jenkins automatically builds a Docker image, deploys a container, and updates the live website automatically.